osm2pgsql-dev/osm2pgsql-website/about/history/index.md

 obsolete.
 It is removed along with a lot of other obsolete functionality and [version 2.0 is released]({% link _posts/2024-09-19-release-2.0.0.md %}).

+## 2025

+Zero warnings achievement unlocked: Code has compiled with zero warnings on GCC and Clang for a long time.
+Now this works for MSVC, too.
+And the code also passes all configured checks in clang-tidy.
+The CI now checks this to make sure we don't introduce any new problems in the future.

 </div>

 <script>